JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 _eq(l::Real, xl::Real, xr::Real) = exp(-((xl - xr) / l)^2)
 ```

-The above just defines a structure that represents an Exponentiated Quadratic (a.k.a.
+The above defines a structure that represents an Exponentiated Quadratic (a.k.a.
 RBF / Radial Basis Function, Squared Exponential) kernel with length scale `l`.
-The `_eq` function defines how the kernel operates on a pair of real values given the length-scale, and is just a helper function used to define the `pw` and `ew` methods below.
+The `_eq` function defines how the kernel operates on a pair of real values given the length-scale and is just a helper function used to define the `pw` and `ew` methods below.

 ```julia
 import Stheno: pw
 pw(k::EQ, x::AbstractVector{<:Real}) = _eq.(k.l, x, x')
 ```

 This is one way to implement the unary `pairwise` method for this kernel using Julia's broadcasting functionality.
-Sampling from the prior and computing the log marginal probability of data are possible given just this method:
+Sampling from the prior and computing the log marginal probability of data is possible given just this method:
 ```julia
 # Construct a GP.
 See below for info regarding the GPC, but don't worry
 # too much about it.